getcarina/getcarina.com/_posts/2016-02-17-overlay-networks.md

 Among the many benefits are a few key features:

-* a secured and isolated environment for the containers in a network
+* A secured and isolated environment for the containers in a network
-* automatic name resolution for containers using DNS
+* Automatic name resolution of containers using DNS
-* dynamically connect and disconnect containers to multiple networks
+* The ability to dynamically connect containers to and disconnect containers from multiple networks

 We strongly recommend using an overlay anytime you need two or more containers to communicate.

+## Overlay network example

-Let's get a feel for how you can work with overlay networks on Carina. `docker network create` will create an overlay network by default.
-For the example below you'll need to [create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) with at least 2 segments.
-Overlay networks are only available on clusters created after February 15, 2016 and existing clusters cannot be upgraded to include overlay networks.
-If you find yourself juggling clusters with different Docker version, we recommend you [manage your Docker clients with the Docker Version Manager (dvm)]({{ site.baseurl }}/docs/tutorials/docker-version-manager/).
+To get a feel for how you can work with overlay networks on Carina, let’s run through an example.
+For this example, you need to [create and connect to a cluster]({{ site.baseurl }}/docs/tutorials/create-connect-cluster/) with at least two segments.
+Overlay networks are available only on clusters created after February 15, 2016, and existing clusters cannot be upgraded to include overlay networks.
+If you find yourself juggling clusters with different Docker versions, we recommend that you [manage your Docker clients with the Docker Version Manager (dvm)]({{ site.baseurl }}/docs/tutorials/docker-version-manager/).

-TODO clusters and dvm.
+Use the `docker network create` command to create an overlay network.

 ```bash
 $ docker network create mynet